yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 h1.
 PU Packaging and CLASSPATH

 h2.
 User PU Application Libraries
 A [Processing Unit|XAP91:The Processing Unit Structure and Configuration] JAR file, or a [Web Application|XAP91:Web Jetty Processing Unit Container] WAR file should include within its lib folder, all the necessary JARs required for the application.
 Resource files should be placed within one of the JAR files within the PU JAR, located under the lib folder.
-In addition, the PU JAR should include the pu.xml within the {{META-INF\spring}} folder.
+In addition, the PU JAR should include the pu.xml within the `META-INF\spring` folder.
 In order to close LRMI threads when closing application,please use:LRMIManager.shutdown().

 h2.
 Data-Grid PU Libraries
 When deploying a Data-Grid PU, it is recommended that you include all space classes and their dependency classes as part a PU JAR file.
 This PU JAR file should include a pu.xml within the META-INF\spring, to include the space declarations and relevant tuning parameters.

 h2.
 GS-UI Libraries
 It is recommended that you include all space classes and their dependency classes as part of the GS-UI CLASSAPTH .
 This makes sure that you can query the data via the GS-UI.
-To set the GS-UI classpath, set the {{POST_CLASSPATH}} variable prior to calling the GS-UI script to have the application JARs locations.
+To set the GS-UI classpath, set the `POST_CLASSPATH` variable prior to calling the GS-UI script to have the application JARs locations.

-{tip}To avoid the need to load the same library into each PU instance classloader running within the GSC, you should place common libraries (such as JDBC driver, logging libraries, Hibernate libraries and their dependencies) at the {{<gigaspaces-xap root>\lib\optional\pu-common}} folder.
-You may specify the location of this folder using the {{com.gs.pu-common}} system property.{tip}
+{tip}To avoid the need to load the same library into each PU instance classloader running within the GSC, you should place common libraries (such as JDBC driver, logging libraries, Hibernate libraries and their dependencies) at the `<gigaspaces-xap root>\lib\optional\pu-common` folder.
+You may specify the location of this folder using the `com.gs.pu-common` system property.{tip}

 h1.
 JVM Tuning
 In most cases, the applications using GigaSpaces are leveraging machines with very fast CPUs, where the amount of temporary objects created is relatively large for the JVM garbage collector to handle with its default settings.
 This means careful tuning of the JVM is very important to ensure stable and flawless behavior of the application.